awsdocs/amazon-aurora-user-guide/doc_source/apg-waits.clientread.md

 ```
 select client_addr, state, count(1) from pg_stat_activity
-where state ilike 'idle in transaction%'
+where state like 'idle in transaction%'
 group by 1,2
 order by 3 desc
 ```